droyed/benchit/docs/source/plot.rst

 Plot features
 -------------

-For most of the plotting purposes, we can stick to `benchit`'s `plot` method - c <https://benchit.readthedocs.io/en/latest/benchit.html#benchit.BenchmarkObj.plot>`__.
+For most of the plotting purposes, we can stick to `benchit`'s `plot` method - `benchit.BenchmarkObj.plot <https://benchit.readthedocs.io/en/latest/benchit.html#benchit.BenchmarkObj.plot>`__.
 This method enables `kwargs` to `pandas.DataFrame.plot <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.html#pandas-dataframe-plot>`__ Also, `pandas.DataFrame.plot` has its own `kwargs` that traces back to `matplotlib.pyplot.plot <https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html#matplotlib.pyplot.plot>`__.
 In essence, within `benchit`'s `plot` we can explore all plot arguments available to `pandas` and `matplotlib` plot versions.
 This should be sufficient for most plotting requirements.

 To go the full hog, we can employ two more methods, which could be used individually or in combination.